Allied bombings of Amsterdam-Noord: British and French bombings

 After the failed attempt of the USAAF, the British RAF repeated the mission on 25 July 1943 with 10 B-25 Mitchell medium bombers.
 This attack was more successful, although the aircraft factory was only hit by seven bombs, but another 71 bombs fell along the Kamperfoelieweg, damaging the St. Stephanus Church and many residential houses.
 In this second attack 4 more people were killed.

 As a result of the 7 successful bombs, Fokker had to distribute the aircraft production over 34 small facilities in and around Amsterdam.
 For the rest of the war, Fokker could no longer achieve its old production levels due to this British attack.

-Unfortunately, this news reaches the other Allied forces too late.
-3 days later on 28 July 1943, the French FAFL sends another 12 heavy bombers in an attempt to bomb of the factory.
+Unfortunately, this news reached the other Allied forces too late.
+3 days later on 28 July 1943, the French FAFL sent another 12 heavy bombers in an attempt to bomb the factory.
 During this third bombardment, another 48 bombs missed the factory and unintentionally hit the surrounding residential areas again.
 This third French attack resulted in 17 more casualties.

 Aftermath

 Rebuilding and repair

 The eventual havoc of the three attacks was enormous.
 The Hitler Youth came to provide first aid and rescue to the citizens of Amsterdam-Noord, as the Nazi propaganda machine could use the accidental attack on the civilians by the Allies to their advantage.
 The bombardments caused multiple fires to emerge, spread out through the streets of the residential areas around the factory.
 Residences that were formerly inhabited by Jews, which were now empty due to the ongoing holocaust, were given to the victims that became homeless after the attack.

-The bombarded streets of Amsterdam-Noord would be left in an havoc state even after the liberation of the Netherlands on 5 May 1945.
+The bombarded streets of Amsterdam-Noord would be left in a state of havoc even after the liberation of the Netherlands on 5 May 1945.
 For years a number of survivors, who could continue living in their —relatively— mildly damaged houses, continued to be surrounded by a chemical bomb smell coming from the rubble in their streets.
 In the years following the end of the war, the houses in Amsterdam-Noord would finally be rebuilt and repaired by the municipality.